 Create the Required Database User Accounts

-You can either use a system administration account for the registered servers required for BeyondTrust Privilege Management Reporting or you can use the default user accounts that are configured as part of the Privilege Management database installation.
-This section describes using the least privilege default user accounts that are configured by the Privilege Management database installer.
+You can either use a system administration account for the registered servers required for BeyondTrust Endpoint Privilege Management Reporting or you can use the default user accounts that are configured as part of the Endpoint Privilege Management database installation.
+This section describes using the least privilege default user accounts that are configured by the Endpoint Privilege Management database installer.

 If you plan to use a system administration account for the BeyondTrust reporting registered servers, you do not need to complete the steps in this section.

-In addition to the users that the Privilege Management database installer configures, you need to choose the user that you'll use to install the Privilege Management database.
+In addition to the users that the Endpoint Privilege Management database installer configures, you need to choose the user that you'll use to install the Endpoint Privilege Management database.
 This is known as the DatabaseCreator user.

 This account must be able to execute installers on the machine with administrative privileges.
 Alternatively, you can use a SQL account for the DatabaseCreator user.
 This can be configured in the installer when you run it.